Skip to Content

 Golf putting in yard

-The lack of any softscape or soil surfaces shouldn’t stop any designer from building up an outdoor putting green.
+The lack of any softscape or soil surfaces shouldn’t stop any designer from building up an outdoor golf green.
 In this example, despite the clear lack of any grass cover, turf was set up smack dab in the middle of the outdoor stone tile flooring.
 The clear contrast between the turf and the hardscape tiles creates a very nice design aesthetic.

 Green artificial turf